Skip to main content

 Registration of assets

-For instance, consider an asset "X" minted on chain A and needed on chain B. Chain B must register asset X and designate chain A as its origin chain.
+If you need to use asset X on chain B, chain B must register asset X and specify that chain A is the origin chain.

 Asset tree structure

-Connecting chains based on the asset's origin chain results in a tree-like structure that outlines the flow of an asset across the network.
-This structure features a root (the issuing chain) and leaves (receiving chains), making monitoring asset flow and detecting irregularities easier.
-Anomalies, such as unauthorized minting, become apparent when a child chain sends more assets to its parent than it receives.
+When chains register assets they become interconnected, resulting in a tree-like connection structure that outlines the flow of an asset across the network.
+This structure features a root (the issuing chain) and leaves (receiving chains).

 Validating origin chains